 WhyHunger and organizations across the country are coming together to organize and build resistance.
 In a recent call, what stood out for me is what Ricardo Salvador of the Union of Concerned Scientists said regarding this Administration: “They introduce very extreme ideas and socialize it.
 There’s outrage now but then later, something not as extreme, but still very damaging will be introduced and it will seem okay.”

-For instance, while the “boxes” dominated the headlines this week, another part of the proposed 2019 Budget is the plan to cut SNAP by more than $200 billion over the next 10 years, that’s nearly 30%!
+For instance, while the “food boxes” dominated the headlines this week, another part of the proposed 2019 Budget is the plan to cut SNAP by more than $200 billion over the next 10 years, that’s nearly 30%!
 Maybe that won’t get approved, but maybe a cut of $50 billion will?
-Whatever it is, it will be too much and detrimental to our most effective anti-poverty program that actually needs more funding.
+Either way, it will be detrimental to our most effective anti-poverty program that actually needs more funding.

 Trolling, gas lighting, whatever you want to call it – the fact is that these outrageous ideas have very real implications for very real people.
 So, what can we do about it?
-How can we help ourselves and support our neighbors and fellow human beings against this madness?
+How can we help ourselves and support our neighbors and fellow human beings?

 - Stay Vigilant.
 Don’t get complacent.
 Know what’s going on with policies that affect our lives every day and read beyond the headlines.